The Victorian era

 - 24 May 1837Victoria was crowned queen

-- 1837The SS Great Britain was built – the first iron steam ship.
-It travelled over the Atlantic Ocean
+- 1837The SS Great Britain, the first iron steam ship, was built and made the Atlantic Ocean crossing

 - 1840Postage stamps were first used, and the Penny Black stamp was issued

-- 1842The Mines Act said that children younger than 10 years old and also women were not allowed to work in mines
+- 1842The Mines Act established that women and children younger than 10 years old were not allowed to work in mines

 - 1845The pneumatic rubber tyre was invented